chef-boneyard/delivery_self_guided_trial/README.md

 ### Create an organization

-We normally suggest creating a sandbox org where you can have a test project to play around with.
+We normally suggest creating a sandbox organization where you can have a test project to play around with.

-1. Log into the webui with the admin credentials you got earlier
+1. Log into the web-UI with the admin credentials you got earlier

         $ chef exec rake info:delivery_creds

 2. Click 'Organizations' in the left column
 3. Click the large orange box on left in header
 4. Enter organization name (sandbox) and save

 ### Create users

-If you set this up ldap integration you still need to create users in delivery, but we will use ldap to get most of the user details and to authenticate them.
+If you set up LDAP integration you still need to create users in delivery, but we will use LDAP to get most of the user details and to authenticate them.

-1. Log into the webui with the admin credentials you got earlier
+1. Log into the web-UI with the admin credentials you got earlier

         $ chef exec rake info:delivery_creds

 2. Click 'Users' in the left column
 3. Click the large grey box on left in header
 4. Enter user details and save (Give yourself all roles)
-5. Sign-out of the 'admin' acocunt by clicking the user block in the left column (top dark blue box)
+5. Sign-out of the 'admin' account by clicking the user block in the left column (top dark blue box)
 6. Sign-in with your account
 7. Create any additional users you need